Amputation Claims Solicitors

 Adaptation to Lifestyle Changes

 Post-amputation life may require significant adaptations to your lifestyle.
-From home and vehicle modifications to integrating assisted technologies, we aim to secure the services and funding to make these transitions as seamless as possible.
+From home and vehicle modifications to integrating assisted technologies, we aim to secure the services and funding to make these transitions seamless.

 We have a range of funding options to help you finance your amputation claim.
 Most claims are managed on a ‘No Win No Fee’ basis.
 This approach allows you to proceed with your claim without any upfront costs, and you will only pay a fee if we successfully secure compensation for you.

-What role do Osbornes Law play in the claims process?
+What role does Osbornes Law play in the claims process?

 Amputations are among the most serious injuries.
 Claims can be incredibly complex and result in very high settlements.
 Since most personal injury claims end up on the desk of an insurance company, you need a legal team that knows how to deal with these large organisations.

-To make sure your claim is as stress-free as possible, we will take care of all correspondence with the responsible party, their legal team, insurance companies, the court, and any other third parties involved in your case.
-We will handle negotiations on your behalf and ensure you receive the full amount of compensation you are entitled to.
+To ensure your claim is as stress-free as possible, we will handle all correspondence with the responsible party, their legal team, insurance companies, the court, and any other third parties involved in your case.
+We will also handle negotiations on your behalf and ensure you receive the full amount of compensation you are entitled to.

-Your rehabilitation is our first priority.
-Besides handling the legal aspects of your claim, we will connect you with charities, support groups and medical professionals who can help you cope with the emotional and physical challenges of amputation.
+Your rehabilitation is our priority.
+Besides handling the legal aspects of your claim, we will connect you with charities, support groups, and medical professionals who can help you cope with the emotional and physical challenges of amputation.

 Amputation Claims FAQs